wfink/jboss-as-quickstart/ejb-clients/README.md

-jboss-properies: different projects with jboss-ejb-client.poperties jboss-api      : Different Main classes to demonstrate the usage of the ejb-client API remote-naming  : Different clients which are using the (deprecated) remote-naming-project ic-properties  : Different Main classes to demonstrate how the new scoped InitialContext can be used server         : Additional server application to demonstrate property transfer from client to server
+jboss-properies: different projects with jboss-ejb-client.poperties jboss-api      : Different Main classes to demonstrate the usage of the ejb-client API remote-naming  : Different clients which are using the (deprecated) remote-naming-project scoped-context : Different Main classes to demonstrate how the new scoped InitialContext can be used (since EAP6.1 / AS7.2) server         : Additional server application to demonstrate property transfer from client to server